The Most Fascinating Titanium Uses

 1. Titanium in the Aerospace market

-The SR-71 “Blackbird” war plane was the first aircraft to use titanium extensively in its structure and skin.
+The SR-71 “Blackbird” war plane was the first aircraft to use Titanium Alloys extensively in its structure and skin.
 The aerodynamic friction that resulted from the intense speeds of which the aircraft was capable created so much aerodynamic friction that if any other metal was used, it would simply melt out of the sky.
 In fact, it was so fast, that if anyone fired a surface to air missile at it – the standard evasive procedure was to simply accelerate and outrun it!
 Holding the record of the fastest aircraft in the world for over 30 years, the Blackbird reached speeds of 3500km an hour, or three times the speed of sound.
-Today, about two thirds of all titanium metal produced is used in aircraft engines and frames.
-As an example, the A380 Aerobus uses approximately 70 tons of titanium for the aircraft structure and fittings.
+Today, about two thirds of all Titanium metal produced is used in aircraft engines and frames.
+As an example, the A380 Airbus uses approximately 70 tons of Titanium for the aircraft structure and fittings.

 2. Titanium in medical devices.

 Titanium is one of the most biocompatible metals – the human body can handle it in large doses with no impact.
-In fact, it is estimated that we ingest around 0.8mg of titanium a day – most passes through us without being absorbed.
+In fact, it is estimated that we ingest around 0.8mg of Titanium a day – most passes through us without being absorbed.
 Also, its density is very similar to human bone, which will readily adhere to it.
-These qualities make Titanium perfect for use in surgical implants, such as hip balls, sockets (joint replacements), heart stents and dental implants.
-Lasting in excess of 20 years with no effects, Titanium is a clear choice in the medical field.
+These qualities make Titanium Alloy 6Al-4V ELI Grade 23 perfect for use in surgical implants, such as hip balls, sockets (joint replacements), heart stents and dental implants.
+Lasting in excess of 20 years with no effects, Titanium Round Bar is a clear choice in the medical field.
 Its high strength to weight ratio also makes it the perfect choice for surgical instruments and other medical devices.
-Wheelchairs made from titanium provide the lightest weight, yet are very strong and children’s wheelchairs can be made to grow as the child becomes older.
+Wheelchairs made from Titanium provide the lightest weight, yet are very strong and children’s wheelchairs can be made to grow as the child becomes older.

 3. Titanium in everyday products